António José Seguro: 2026 presidential campaign

-He launched his campaign on 15 June 2025, in Caldas da Rainha, with the presence of major PS personalities like Francisco Assis, Alberto Martins, Maria de Belém Roseira, João Soares and Álvaro Beleza, saying that, after leaving politics at a time when he could divide the party, he was now returning with the intention to unite the country.
+Seguro launched his campaign on 15 June 2025, in Caldas da Rainha, with the presence of major PS personalities like Francisco Assis, Alberto Martins, Maria de Belém Roseira, João Soares and Álvaro Beleza, saying that, after leaving politics at a time when he could divide the party, he was now returning with the intention to unite the country.
 In the coming weeks, Seguro gained the support of most of the establishment of the PS, receiving the endorsement of more than half of the party federation chairs and more than 100 incumbent mayors.
-Despite that, José Luís Carneiro, the leader of PS, said that the party will only officially back any candidate after the local elections.
+Despite that, José Luís Carneiro, the leader of PS, said that the party would only officially back any of the presidential candidates after the 12 October local elections.

 Seguro received the official support of the Socialist Party on 19 October 2025, with the proposal for his support being written by the Secretary-general José Luís Carneiro and by the party's president Carlos César.
+Seguro chose scientist Maria do Carmo Fonseca as his national campaign chair, MP Paulo Lopes Silva as his campaign director, and former minister Guilherme d'Oliveira Martins as campaign chair for the Lisbon district.
+Seguro formalized his candidacy on 15 December 2025, delivering 10,000 signatures to the Constitutional Court.

+In the first round of the 2026 presidential election on 18 January, no candidates secured a majority; Seguro won a relative majority of 31%, and André Ventura (leader of the right-wing populist party Chega) came second with 23.5%; the two most-voted candidates faced each other in a second round run-off on 8 February.
+This was only the second time that a direct Portuguese presidential election was not won on the first ballot, as in the 1986 election.
+In his first-round victory speech, in Caldas da Rainha Cultural and Congress Centre, a hoarse Seguro underlined the non-partisan nature of his campaign and invited all "democrats, progressives, and humanists" to support him in the second round in order to "defeat extremism and those who sow hatred and division among the Portuguese", distancing himself from his opponent.
+On the election night and the following day, Seguro received the endorsement of several important figures of the centre-right to right-wing political parties PSD, IL and CDS–PP.

+Seguro won the second round by a landslide, beating André Ventura with 66.8% of the votes, being elected President.
+He won the record of the highest number of votes cast for him in a presidential election, after receiving more than 3.5 million votes.
+In his victory speech, he promised that things would not be kept the same and that he would be the president of "all, all, all of the Portuguese".